-Fig. 12: In vivo recordings of six patients with aortic regurgitation.
-The left panels show the PW spectra, with mean velocity traces plotted in green, and current time frames marked by blue dashed lines.
-Right panels show power-Doppler cross sections with the CSA segmented using thresholding (white), deconvolution (blue) and ResNet (red).
-In patient 6 we can observe from the spectrum that the PRF is insufficient to capture the entire velocity envelope.
-This likely explains the underestimation of RVol for this patient, as can be observed in Figure 11.
+Fig. 12.
+In vivo recordings of six patients with aortic regurgitation.
+(Left) PW spectra, with mean velocity traces plotted in green, and current time frames marked by blue dashed lines.
+(Right) Power-Doppler cross sections with the CSA segmented using thresholding (white), DC (blue), and ResNet (red).
+In patient 6, we can observe from the spectrum that the PRF is insufficient to capture the entire velocity envelope.
+This likely explains the underestimation of RVol for this patient, as can be observed in Fig. 11.